nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `sort n/asc p/desc`  will sort the list by name in ascending order first.
 If two persons have the same name, then sort by phone number in descending order.
-* `sort n/` will sort the list by name in descending order.
+* `sort n/` will sort the list by name in ascending order.

 ### Undo a command : `undo`